americanexpress/one-app/docs/articles/Getting-Started.md

 ### Module State and Data

-Holocron modules have another special property `Module.holocron` we can be added to allow us to configure the module.
+Holocron modules have a special property called `Module.holocron` that allows us to configure the module.
 Within `holocron`, we can set keys like `reducer` to include a module reducer with the Redux `store` used by One App.
 There is also `loadModuleData` that is called during server side render and when a Holocron module is loaded by One App.
 When we combine the